 Faculty can request a Canvas site for their course(s) by linking here or by contacting their SP2 Program coordinator (please also copy SP2’s Online Learning Coordinator, Nicole Auge).
 Directions are provided here.

 What kind of support is there for Canvas?

-What are my options for online teaching in the Fall?
+What are my options for online teaching?

 Using Zoom will likely be the most common form of online teaching, but the centrally pooled classrooms have other options available to you as well.
 Studios will be available for either broadcast use or recording use.
 For broadcast use, you can use the studio to synchronously use the whiteboard/blackboard in the front of the room as part of the teaching.
 For recording use, you can record your class using similar space for broadcast at a later date.
 More information about studio use, including how to reserve the space, will be coming shortly.

 How do I learn more about Zoom in preparation?

 The Center for Teaching and Learning has a number of classes available for faculty.
 Starting in the second half of July, CTL will provide a series of workshops for faculty on many of the technology tools faculty may use in teaching online.
 It may be possible to provide an SP2-specific training if there are distinct things faculty need and if we are confident that the school has sufficient demand for it.
 Each full-time and part-time faculty member should have received individualized technical instruction from SP2’s Online Learning Coordinator, Nicole Auge, as well.
 All faculty and staff also have access to a number of Zoom tutorials in Penn’s Linkedin Learning.